cshubham/pickup-mcp/CURSOR_SETUP.md

 - Ask for pickup lines whenever you need them
 - Specify different types: flirt, casual, smooth, wholesome
 - Choose different moods within each type
+- Customize the greeting with your name (defaults to "Hello Romantic user!")
-- Get a personalized "Hello romantic Shubham!" greeting every time
+- Get personalized greetings like "Hello Romantic Shubham!" by specifying a name

 Enjoy your personalized MCP server! 💝✨